2025 AI Website Builder Security Essentials: Protecting Data and Customer Trust

 Let's be real: for a small business, legal compliance can feel like you're trying to walk through a minefield.

-Rules like GDPR and PCI DSS are full of complex stuff that's super easy to mess up.
+Rules like GDPR and PCI DSS are full of complex details that are super easy to mess up.
 But here's the great thing about a good AI website builder: it does most of the heavy lifting for you.

 For instance, both Trickle and CM-Alliance mention how European builders like Jimdo are great at automatically handling GDPR rules, making sure everything meets the EU's strict legal standards.
 This is a perfect example of how choosing the right tool can save you from major legal headaches down the road.